Multi-View Projection for Unsupervised Domain Adaptation in 3D Semantic Segmentation: Related works

 \subsection{Multi-view projection for segmentation}

 The goal of multi-view projection methods is to extract as much knowledge from a 2D model as possible for 3D segmentation.
 This is done by inferring on multiple views of the 3D scene and then merging the resulting 2D segmentations.
-The problem then decomposes itself into two parts: \begin{enumerate} \item Which views to use for inference \item How to merge the 2D segmentation masks to get unique 3D labels \end{enumerate}
+The problem then decomposes itself into two parts: \begin{enumerate}[label=P\arabic*.] \item Which projections to use for the views and with which inference model? \item How to merge the 2D segmentation masks to get unique 3D labels? \end{enumerate}

 Notice that the second problem is equivalent to the 2D-3D label propagation problem \cite{wang_label_nodate}.
-It is generally solved using either a voting scheme \cite{vedaldi_virtual_2020, mccormac_semanticfusion_2016, caunes_3d_2024}, where either the 2D masks or the probabilities/logits of the model are accumulated on points as votes, or with more complex methods such as Neural Networks \cite{robert_learning_2022,ma_multi-view_2017,wang_ldls_2019}.
-Our proposed method uses a simple voting scheme on accumulated logits from a single 2D model.
+It is generally solved using either a voting scheme \cite{vedaldi_virtual_2020,mccormac_semanticfusion_2016,caunes_3d_2024}, where either the 2D masks or the probabilities/logits of the model are accumulated on points as votes, or with more complex methods such as Neural Networks \cite{robert_learning_2022,ma_multi-view_2017,wang_ldls_2019}.

+Our proposed method uses a fast voting scheme on accumulated logits from a single 2D model.